 Tickets to the spring and summer high school tournaments at Koshien can be reasonably cheap, but consider getting there early.
 The stadium fills up surprisingly quickly, even on weekdays when most people should be working.
 One ticket gives you access to all the games played on that day, which can be up to four during the earlier rounds.

 Filling up on food and drink

 One useful thing to note is that you're welcome to bring your own food and drink.
-Homemade bento boxes are a common sight at games that take place during meal times.
+Bento boxes are a common sight at games that take place during meal times.
 Drinks are also allowed, as long as you pour cans out into provided plastic cups.

 If you can't make it to a game but still want to experience some of the fun of Japanese baseball, consider heading to one of the batting cages.
 They are dotted all over Japan and are very user-friendly.
 You pay by the batch of balls—generally starting with 20—and there are bats, helmets and batting gloves available for public use.
-These batting centers range in quality from rough-and-ready to highly advanced, with some offering lifelike visuals of famous NPB pitchers hurling their best fastballs at you at speeds of up to 150 kph.
-You are in always in control, so choose an appropriate speed and take a swing.
+These batting centers range in quality from rough-and-ready to more high-tech, with some offering lifelike visuals of famous NPB pitchers hurling their best fastballs at you at speeds of up to 170 kph.
+Choose an appropriate speed and take a swing.

 The latest information may differ, so please check the official website